multitudes/oldmultitudes.github.io/_posts/2010-04-09-QuantumCountry.markdown

 Attacking Hilbert’s problem forced Turing to precise exactly what was meant by an algorithm.
 To do this, Turing described what we now call a Turing machine: a single, universal programmable computing device that Turing argued could perform any algorithm whatsoever.
 Turing’s machine became the gold standard: an algorithm was what we could perform on a Turing machine.
 David Deutsch suggested a deeper approach to the problem of defining what is meant by an algorithm.
 Algorithms have to be performed on some kind of physical system.
-It can be any system.
+Is there a (single) universal computing device which can efficiently simulate any other physical system?
 Will aliens have computers?
 In this sense, computers aren’t just human inventions.
 They are a fundamental feature of the universe, the answer to a simple and profound question about how the universe works.